Mobileye: Porsche

 In May 2023, Porsche and Mobileye launched a collaboration to provide Mobileye’s SuperVision™ in future Porsche production models.

 Tesla

 In August 2015, Tesla Motors announced that it would incorporate Mobileye's technology in Model S cars.
 Tesla reportedly did not share its plans with Mobileye, and after the first deadly crash of a self-driving Model S with Autopilot became public in June 2016, Mobileye ended their partnership.
 The two companies expressed disagreement over what caused the accident, with Shashua claiming that Tesla "was pushing the envelope in terms of safety" and that Autopilot is a "driver assistance system" and not a "driverless system".
 Mobileye issued a statement that its systems did not recognize a "lateral turn across path".

+Products

+Mobileye Surround ADAS

+Surround ADAS is a driver-assist solution that brings hands-off highway assist and intelligent parking capabilities to mass-market vehicle models.
+At its core is Mobileye’s EyeQ SoC, powering a multi-sensor fusion stack that combines data from surround-view cameras and radars.